JavierOse/SQL_Project_Data_Job_Analysis/README.md

 By leveraging these tools, I was able to conduct a thorough analysis and present my findings effectively.
 # My Analysis
-Each query for this project aimed at investigating specific aspects of the data analyst job market in California.
+Each query for this project aimed to investigate specific aspects of the data analyst job market in California.
 Here’s how I approached each question:

 ## 1. Top Paying Data Analyst Jobs
 To identify the highest-paying roles, I filtered data analyst positions by average yearly salary and location, focusing on jobs in California.
 This query highlights the high-paying opportunities in the field.